Skrub Pipeline: fit, tune, and validate arbitrary data wrangling#

 Introduction#

 Skrub provides an easy way to build complex, flexible machine learning pipelines.
-There are several problems that are not easily addressed with standard scikit-learn tools such as Pipeline and ColumnTransformer, and for which a Skrub pipeline offers a solution:
+There are several needs that are not easily addressed with standard scikit-learn tools such as Pipeline and ColumnTransformer, and for which a Skrub pipeline offers a solution:

 • Iterative development: Building a pipeline step by step while inspecting intermediate results allows for a short feedback loop and early discovery of errors.